5donuts/Flower-Classifier/README.md

 training dataset is further divided into an 80/20 split between training and validation.

+Run the script with the scaled flowers directory as the argument, i.e., `./separate-images.py flowers-scaled/`.

 ## Using `train-classifier.py`
 This script was not written to be very flexible.
 It requires that the InceptionV3 model be saved in the working directory as